nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

     ionic run android
     ```

-    This will install the required platform dependencies for Ionic 2 apps.
+    This will install the required Android platform dependencies for Ionic 2 apps.
 (If you already have an Android emulator running, the app should also load on the emulator at this point.
 But otherwise, we will try to run on the emulator later.)

     You can run the same command for iOS (`ionic run ios`), but to work in Visual Studio on Windows you will need to also [install the remote agent](ios-guide.md).
 We are not covering those tasks here.